 Before the kings ruled over France, the Dukes of Burgundy were in charge.
 One of their best-preserved residences is called the Palace of the Dukes of Burgundy, an enormous structure located in the French city of Dijon in the northeastern part of France.

-The oldest parts of this famous palace in France dates back to the 14th and 15th centuries and were constructed in the Gothic architectural style.
+The oldest parts of this famous palace in France date back to the 14th and 15th centuries and were constructed in the Gothic architectural style.
 Most of the visible elements of the palace today were built in the 17th and 18th centuries in the Neoclassical style.
 Today, the palace serves as the City Hall and houses the Musée des Beaux-Arts of Dijon.

 The Palais-Royal was originally called the Palais-Cardinal, a reference to the man who commissioned its construction, Cardinal Richelieu, in the early 17th century.
 It eventually became royal property and was once owned by the Duke of Orléans who received it as a gift from his older brother, King Louis XIV.